rcarrata/rcarrata.github.io/_posts/2023-05-24-supply-chain-2.md

 For instance, the JarAnalyzer will collect information from the Manifest, pom.xml, and the package names within the JAR files scanned.
 It has heuristics to place the information from various sources into one or more buckets of evidence.

-If we open the report generated from the dependency-check execution we can see a summary of the dependencies and more interesting information around CVEs, Evidences, etc:
+If we open the report generated from the dependency-check execution, we can see a summary of the dependencies and more interesting information about CVEs, Evidence, etc:

 [![](/images/supply_chain5.png "supply_chain")]({{site.url}}/images/supply_chain5.png)